 Schoolcraft College has been approved by the state of Michigan to offer an Alternative Route to Interim Teacher Certification (ARC) Program.
 This program is designed for college graduates, who meet specific admission requirements, to be able to become certified classroom teachers using a rigorous, accelerated preparation program.
 The Alternate Route Program (ARC) also enables currently certified teachers to add new endorsements to their certificates while completing the same ARC program requirements.
 The Michigan Interim Teaching certificate will enable program completers to work as certified classroom teachers in Michigan’s public, charter, and parochial classrooms in a wide variety of disciplines.
 An individual can become certified to teach in as little as one semester.
 Unlike the traditional teacher preparation program, the alternate route candidate’s certification or endorsement(s) is not contingent on their academic major or minor.
-Currently certified teachers can also use the ARC program to add additional endorsements to their teaching certificates.
-Candidates seeking only additional endorsements will complete the current ARC coursework and requirements.
+Currently certified teachers can now use an Individualized Program Plan (IPP) to add endorsements to their Michigan teaching certificate.
+Teachers can use their prior education coursework to meet some of the course requirements in the Alternate Route to Interim Teacher Certification (ARC) program.
+Certified teachers can have their transcripts evaluated for the new program and save both time and money in adding new endorsements to their current certificate.
 As in the case of initial certification, a major or minor is not required.
 Following the successful completion of the program, teachers will be recommended by Schoolcraft for the Michigan Standard Teaching Certificate, or the permanent endorsement on their current certificate.

 The coursework in the Alternative Route (ARC) Program is based on both the Interstate Teacher Assessment and Support Consortium–Model Core Teaching Standards (InTASC) and International Society for Technology in Education (ISTE) standards.
 The coursework and field experiences are designed to prepare the candidate to make a successful and seamless transition into the classroom as an effective teacher.